-- 1. Click on the camera icon to turn the video on and off; - 2.
-Click on the microphone icon to turn the microphone on and off (mute and unmute); - Only if directed by the Court, click on the share icon to share a document on the screen for all participants to see - this option may only be available if the Court gives permission for participants to share; - A panel will open to confirm that you would like to use Screenshare.
+- 3. Click on raise hand to indicate you wish to speak; - 4.
+Click on the ellipsis (the three dots) for more options, including to check device settings, blur background, turn off incoming video; - 5.
+Click on the camera icon to turn the video on and off; - 6.
+Click on the microphone icon to turn the microphone on and off (mute and unmute); - 7.
+Only if directed by the Court, click on the share icon to share a document on the screen for all participants to see this option may only be available if the Court gives permission for participants to share;

+A panel will open to confirm that you would like to use Screenshare.
 Click the computer screen icon above Desktop/Window.

 A pop up will appear asking you to choose the item you wish to share.
-Select either Your Entire Screen, Application Window, or Browser Tab, and then click on the item that you would like to share. teams.microsoft.com wants to share the contents of your screen.
+Select either Your Entire Screen, Application Window, or Browser Tab, and then click on the item that you would like to share.

+Share your screen

+teams.microsoft.com wants to share the contents of your screen.
 Choose what you'd like to share.